 Earlier this week, I saw a Twitter feed for a story published by The Associated Press called "The meaning of 'organic' hazy for nonfood items."
-I decided it may be helpful to provide a response–at least as to cosmetics –about a few things mentioned in the article.
+I decided it may be helpful to provide a response--at least as to cosmetics --about a few things mentioned in the article.
 First, agricultural products, which comply with the NOP, may … Continue reading “Organic” Cosmetics?
-A Response”
+A Response